German trawler V 312 Hanseat: History

 Sirius was built as yard number 406 by J. C. Tecklenborg, Geestemünde, Germany for Sirius Handels GmbH, Germany.
 She was launched on 5 August 1926 and completed on 3 September.
 The fishing boat registration BX 189 was allocated, as were the Code Letters QVLB.
 In 1929, she was sold to the Hanseatische Hochseefisherei.
 Her port of registry was Altona.
 In 1934, her Code Letters were changed to DQNV, On 13 January 1931, Hanseat sank at Bremerhaven.
 She was refloated two days later.

 She was scheduled to have participated in Unternehmen Seelöwe in 1940.
-On 3 May 1941, Hanseat was requisitoned by the Kriegsmarine for use as a vorpostenboot.
+On 3 May 1941, Hanseat was requisitioned by the Kriegsmarine for use as a vorpostenboot.
 She was allocated to 3 Vorpostenflotille as V 312 Hanseat.
 On 20 August 1942, she ran aground and was wrecked on Naissaar, Soviet Union.